- Good value in base versions

 Nissan sells the 2021 Altima in base S trim, through SV, SR, SL, and Platinum editions.
 All-wheel drive is available on all but the Altima S; only the front-drive SR can be fitted with the turbo-4 engine.

 Mid-size sedans pack a lot into a little price tag.
-The $25,225 Altima S comes with cloth upholstery, a power driver seat, Apple CarPlay and Android Auto compatibility for its 7.0-inch touchscreen, automatic emergency braking, and remote start.
+The $25,225 Altima S comes with cloth upholstery, a power driver seat, a 7.0-inch touchscreen, automatic emergency braking, and remote start.
 Blind-spot monitors are an option.

 Which Nissan Altima should I buy?

-We’d step up to a $26,325 Altima SV that includes upgraded cloth upholstery and 17-inch wheels, an 8.0-inch touchscreen, satellite radio, LED headlights, and rear automatic braking.
+We’d step up to a $26,325 Altima SV that includes upgraded cloth upholstery and 17-inch wheels, an 8.0-inch touchscreen with Apple CarPlay and Android Auto, satellite radio, LED headlights, and rear automatic braking.
 All-wheel drive can be fitted to the Altima SV (and to other versions) for $1,400.

 How much is a fully loaded Nissan Altima?